Using the H5P Drag The Words Tool

 Note: If you need to display an asterisk, type another asterisk before it like this: **.

 7. Define any custom feedback you would like for score ranges.
-This is not compulsory.
+This is optional.

 1. Click Behavioural Settings and select any options you would like for your object.
 Enable Retry lets users attempt the object as many times as they like.
 Enable "Show Solution" button will display a button to students that when clicked, will reveal the solution.